robert-northmind/AppO11yDemo-iOS/README.md

-# Monitor your iOS using OpenTelemetry
+# Monitor your iOS app using OpenTelemetry

 This is a demo project showing how you can monitor your iOS app using the [OpenTelemetry](https://opentelemetry.io) o11y framework.